A primal-dual flow for affine constrained convex optimization: Introduction

-The rest of this paper is organized as follows. \cref{sec:ode} starts from the classical saddle-point system and introduces a new primal-dual flow.
-Then \cref{sec:im,sec:comp} consider implicit and semi-implicit discretizations respectively and establish the (super) linear convergence rates of the resulted primal-dual algorithms.
-Numerical performances on the $l_1$-$l_2$ minimization and the total-variation based denoising model are presented in \cref{sec:numer} and finally, some concluding remarks are given in Section \ref{sec:conclu}.
+The rest of this paper is organized as follows.
+Section \ref{sec:ode} starts from the classical saddle-point system and introduces a new primal-dual flow.
+Then Sections \ref{sec:im} and \ref{sec:comp} consider implicit and semi-implicit discretizations respectively and establish the (super) linear convergence rates of the resulted primal-dual algorithms.
+Numerical performances on the $l_1$-$l_2$ minimization and the total-variation based denoising model are presented in Section \ref{sec:numer} and finally, some concluding remarks are given in Section \ref{sec:conclu}.